 In her free time, Ana is an avid reader, adores cooking with and for her family, and loves to hike the Bay Area and beyond with her partner and Pitbull, Talulah.

-Sean manages the day to day operations at Oak Harvest Kitchen, formerly Core Kitchen -- a produce-center restaurant and second-chance employment training program -- in addition to providing facilities management and support for the Ashland Market & Cafe, a community food hall and community space.
+Sean manages the day-to-day operations at Oak Harvest Kitchen, formerly Core Kitchen – a produce-center restaurant and second-chance employment training program – in addition to providing facilities management and support for E14th Eatery + Kitchen, a community food hall, and community space.
 His belief in equity, job training for residents with employment barriers, and investing in underserved communities are the core values that attracted him to working at Mandela Partners and he looks forward to continuing to grow with the organization.
 Outside of work, Sean enjoys watching the A's and the Warriors, as well as trying new restaurants in Oakland.

 Food Access Program Manager

-Raised in Brooklyn, New York to Haitian Immigrants, Sabine is grateful for the path that brought her to California and now, Mandela Partners.
-Following several years of securing tour dates for performing arts companies, nursing injury after a bike accident was one of the catalyzing events that motivated her to pursue work connected to health, nutrition and food systems.
-Deeper reflections and questions about the built environment of her Brooklyn neighborhood of Flatbush sparked the necessity to ask complex questions over simple solutions.
-In 2015, she moved to the Bay Area to complete a graduate degree in Public Health at UC Berkeley.
+Raised in Brooklyn, New York to Haitian Immigrants, Sabine is grateful for the path that brought them to California and now, Mandela Partners.
+Following several years of securing tour dates for performing arts companies, nursing an injury after a bike accident was one of the catalyzing events that motivated them to pursue work connected to health, nutrition, and food systems.
+Deeper reflections and questions about the built environment of their Brooklyn neighborhood of Flatbush sparked the necessity to ask complex questions over simple solutions.
+In 2015, they moved to the Bay Area to complete a graduate degree in Public Health at UC Berkeley.

-In her role as Entrepreneurship Development Coordinator, Sabine collaborates with East Bay entrepreneurs in service to promoting their businesses and contributing to positive shifts in community wealth and health.
-Leading with curiosity, she relies on the tools that shaped her rich and diverse background working in arts administration, nutrition education, urban agriculture, and teaching.
-In her free time, Sabine swims regularly to keep her sane and hopes to complete a (non-competitive) swim from Alcatraz.
+In their role as Entrepreneur Development Manager, Sabine collaborates with East Bay entrepreneurs in service to promoting their businesses and contributing to positive shifts in community wealth and health.
+Leading with curiosity, they rely on the tools that shaped their rich and diverse background working in arts administration, nutrition education, urban agriculture, and teaching.
+In their free time, Sabine swims regularly to keep them sane and hopes to complete a (non-competitive) swim from Alcatraz.

 Marketing & Outreach Coordinator

-Born and raised in the East Bay (unincorporated Alameda County), Jeremy received his Bachelor's of Arts in Environmental Studies and Sustainable Resource Management from California State University, East Bay.
+Born and raised in unincorporated Alameda County, Jeremy received his Bachelor's of Arts in Environmental Studies & Sustainable Resource Management from California State University, East Bay.
 While in college, he developed a deep appreciation for how our food choices affect the health of our physical environment, impact local economies, and influence community wellness.
-For the past five years, Jeremy has thoughtfully engaged in both food-based nonprofit and for-profit sectors to develop a deeper understanding of how to work towards building a more sustainable food system in the Bay Area.
-From crafting strategic communication approaches for small business owners and facilitating both regional and local partnerships among farmers market operators; to providing guidance to vendors in agricultural and county health compliance, and creatively spearheading projects and initiatives, he’s been exposed to a wide breadth of experiences that all contribute to his current work for Mandela Partners.
+And so, for the past 6+ years, Jeremy has thoughtfully engaged in both food-based nonprofit and for-profit work to develop a deeper understanding of how to build a more sustainable food system in the Bay Area.

 Workforce Development Associate